Guide to Setting the "Set-Cookie" Header

 For Apache:

-1. Open your website's configuration file (or .htaccess file if you use one).
+2. If you still need to set a static cookie at the edge, open your website's configuration file (or .htaccess file if you use one).

 Header set Set-Cookie "sessionId=abc123; HttpOnly; Secure; SameSite=Strict"

-3. Save the file and restart the Apache server to apply changes.
+4. Save the file and restart the Apache server to apply changes.

 For Nginx: